Burns Night in London 2017

 Burns Night: an evening in which you pretend to have read Robert Burns …while not-at-all pretending to feast on whisky, haggis, neeps, tatties and other puritanically decadent Northern delights.

-These Burns Nights: the very best in London (and, probably, outside of Scotland) for 2017, including sofa-sized haggises, whisky ice-cream, booze tastings, Highland games, bagpipe renditions, hours of ceilidh dancing, and more…
+These Burns Nights: the very best way to spend Burns Night in London (and, probably, outside of Scotland) for 2017, including sofa-sized haggises, whisky ice-cream, booze tastings, Highland games, bagpipe renditions, hours of ceilidh dancing, and more…

 Mac & Wild